didin1453fatih/nestjs-test-birthday-message/README.md

 1. NestJS: Chosen for its modularity, dependency injection, and strong TypeScript support.
 2. Mongoose: Used for MongoDB object modeling and schema validation.
 3. Agenda.js: Third-party library for job scheduling, allowing for flexible and persistent job management using MongoDB.
-4. Swagger: API documentation is auto-generated and available at /docs.
+4. Swagger: API documentation is auto-generated and available at /docs. it provides a user-friendly interface for testing API endpoints.
 5. DTO Validation: Uses class-validator for input validation, ensuring data integrity at the controller level.
 6. Dockerization: The app is containerized for easy deployment and consistent environments.